farhah/Introduction-to-Algorithm-by-CLRS/README.md

-## My solutions to Introduction to Algorithm book by CLRS.
+## My solutions to Introduction to Algorithms book by CLRS.